froboy/yusaopeny_docs/content/en/docs/user-documentation/content-types/branch.md

 If you don't see an option available or would like to rename a branch amenity, go to Structure > Taxonomy > Amenities.

 **####** Closed Amenities
-Ys with Open Y 2.5 or later can tag amenities at a branch that have closed.
+Ys with Y USA Open Y 2.5 or later can tag amenities at a branch that have closed.
 Content editors will see a "Closed Amenities" field.

 ![carnation--branch--closed-amenities|442x499, 50%](upload://1H6H8xKzjCpEMYDKfZe7it4R40Y.png)   ![admin--branch__amenities--closed-amenities|690x341, 50%](upload://a4WrDjPoqlMgnP5OtobiCzpvrZg.png)